W-A-I-L-A-W-8/redesign/_projects/2020-09-03-designing-AI-strategy.md

 title: Introducing our new friend, Smart Travel Assistant
 subtitle: Exploring AI and developing a strategy for integrating a chatbot solution
 date: 2020-09-11T00:00:00.000+00:00
-description: This piece is about how we developed a strategy for implenting an AI/ML solution to solve the organisation's customer satisfaction problem.
+description: This piece is about how I contributed to developing a strategy for implementing an AI/ML solution to solve the organisation's customer satisfaction problem.
 featured_image: chatbot-1.png
 accent_color: "#F64A25"